 For more than three decades, investigative journalism, grand jury reports, law enforcement agents, government inquiries and the brave voices of countless sexual abuse victims-survivors in North America, Latin America, South America, Europe, Africa and Asia have revealed that the Roman Catholic Church's sexual abuse crisis is indeed a global epidemic.
 According to BishopAccountability.org, more than 90 bishops worldwide have been publicly accused of sexual misconduct.
-Thousands of Catholic clergy and religious officials have raped and sexually violated tens of thousands of children-since 1950.
+Thousands of Catholic clergy and religious officials have raped and sexually violated tens of thousands of children in the U.S. alone -perhaps more than 100,000 children-since 1950.
 And approximately two-thirds of sitting U.S. bishops were alleged in 2002 to have kept accused priests in ministry or moved accused priests to new assignments.